kelseymok/nomnom/workshops/brotzeit.md

 *this requires two baking pans

 ## Curry Date Dip
+Described as "crack-dip" in my friend-circle.
+It's addictive and you won't have any leftovers.

 * 150 g pitted dates
 * 2 garlic cloves
 * 300 g plain/natur Frischkäse